vegaprotocol/specs/specs/0043-market-lifecycle.md

 - Auction period ends when either of the following occur:

   - Enactment date is reached and the usual [ending of auction checks pass](./0026-auctions.md) → Active
-  - Market change governance vote approves closure/cancellation of market → Cancelled
+  - Market change governance vote approves closure of market → Closed

 **Behaviour:**